CharlyCast/Binary-decision-diagram/README.md

 #### dump

-Ask for a propositionnal formula in input and print its binary decision diagram.
+Ask for a propositional formula in input and print its binary decision diagram.

 #### valid

-Ask for a propositionnal formula in input and exit with statut 0 if the formula is valid otherwise exit with statut 1.
+Ask for a propositional formula in input and exit with status 0 if the formula is valid otherwise exit with status 1.

 #### satisfiable

-Ask for a propositionnal formula in input and print a valuation that thatisfy the proposition if it is satisfiable.
+Ask for a propositional formula in input and print a valuation that satisfy the proposition if it is satisfiable.

 #### valuation